Dog meat consumption in Vietnam: Legal status

 Vietnamese pet owners together with activists from other nations are advocating for banning the sale and trade of dog meat.
 As of 2023, the Soi Dog Foundation is collecting 1.5 million signatures to submit a petition to ban dog meat to the Communist Party of Vietnam.
 In the petition, China's progress on forbidding the trade of cat, dog and wildlife meat is mentioned.
-Besides emotional appeals, public health concerns over diseases and the nation's image as a civilized and modern nation are highlighted.

-In French Indochina, the slaughtering and eating of dogs was banned in the late 19th century.
-However, dog meat began to be consumed again after the French left.
-In France the practice of banning dog meat consumption had also began around the 1930s before it spread across France and colonial domains.

 Legislation provides pet owners some protection over pet theft.
 In July 2016, a law was amended to enable prosecutions against thieves whose crimes cause social disorder.
-The amendment meant that the theft of even a single dog could result in a jail sentence.
-Previously, criminals had stolen dogs from homes with near immunity as the dogs were considered to have too little financial value to prosecute over.

 More recently, in 2018, a statement was issued by the director of the Hanoi Department of Animal Health stating that raising public awareness of the risks of dog meat consumption needed to be strengthened to discourage the practice, and that the dog meat trade would be eliminated from the city's central 21 districts by 2021.
 In 2019, the Food Safety Management Board in Ho Chi Minh City urged people to stop consuming dog meat.
-However, there was no law issued to ban the dog meat trade.

 Controversy and debate

-The consumption of dog meat and exotic meat has been condemned by the West as being "backward" and archaic.
-Animal rights have become an increasingly important parameter in assessing a nation's development and progress.
-NGOs such as Four Paws have promoted that globalized developments such as transnational tourism have created pressure for a shift in the tradition of Vietnam.
-It is also expected that Western influence will eventually cause dog meat to be taboo in Vietnam.
+NGOs such as Four Paws have promoted that globalized developments such as transnational tourism have created pressure for a shift in Vietnam.